Coming up this hour, a little later, Vernon Robinson, Republican candidate, North Carolina's 13th District, and the famed now Twilight Zone ad.

 Sure.

-Bob is in Scranton, Pennsylvania, real quick, Bob.
+Bob is in Scranton, Pennsylvania.

-By the way, wait wait a second.
+By the way, wait a second.

 Paul and Mark.

-Yeah, that's uh that's no problem.
+Yeah, that's no problem.

-All right, we're gonna hold Mark over.
+All right, we're going to hold Mark over.

-So we're now changing everything as scheduled.
+So we are now changing everything as scheduled.

-Uh and I hope this is all right with you, Mr. Snerdley.
+And I hope this is all right with you, Mr. Snerdley.

-We are changing everything to give Bob of Scranton, Pennsylvania an opportunity to speak clearly with Mark Stein on these issues.
+We are changing everything to give Bob of Scranton, Pennsylvania an opportunity to speak clearly with Mark Stein on these issues, even though we're out of time right now as we continue here on the Rush Limbaugh program.

 I'm Paul W. Smith.

-All right, we've stopped the presses, we've reset the type, and uh that's uh throwing off uh talk shows across the country who will be reporting on what's going on on this very program, the Rush Limbaugh program.
+And that's throwing off talk shows across the country who will be reporting on what's going on on this very program, the Rush Limbaugh program.

-I'm Paul W. Smith in for Rush Rush back here tomorrow in this chair.
+I'm Paul W. Smith in for Rush Rushback here tomorrow in this chair.

 Also, Bob in Scranton, Pennsylvania.